mllee/snort_files/README.txt

 filesystem as well as some client-side code), this git repo is a bit messy in serving as a versioning system.
 However, I'll have all the relevant code accessible here.

+Most of the relevant work is in rules/rules.local, and much of the demo is from running rules in that file.